dudung/lesslines/docs/usage.md

 ### Example: Numerical Differentiation and Integration with Polynomial
-lesslines simplifies operations like integration for polynomial function:
+lesslines simplifies operations like diffentiantion and integration for polynomial function:

 ```python
 from lesslines.math.polynomial import Polynomial